boxwrx/.github/profile/Readme.md

 coding and debugging the specific language.
 More information about how VS Code and Code OSS are configured in this environment is available
 here: <a href="https://code.visualstudio.com/docs/devcontainers/containers">https://code.visualstudio.com/docs/devcontainers/containers</a>.
-These environments do support building both server-side and single-page web applications, as the serving ports are exposed externally: local for a local Docker container, and across the Internet for a Codespace or Cloud Shell.
+These environments support building both server-side and single-page web applications, as the serving ports are exposed externally: local for a local Docker container, and across the Internet for a Codespace or Cloud Shell.

 These repositories may be freely used as the base for lab environments for specific courses.